Finitely presented groups

 Return the length of g

-as a word in terms of the generators of its group if g
+as a word in terms of the generators of its parent or of the full group of its parent if g

-is an element of a free group, otherwise a exception is thrown.
+is an element of a free group, otherwise an exception is thrown.

 Examples